lnug/CityJS-Workshop-Starter/README.md

 2. Go to [Netlify](https://www.netlify.com/) and sign up.
 3. Click New Site from Git.
 4. Pick the CityJS-Workshop repository and Click Deploy.

+Also

-5. clone a local copy of the repository
+1. Clone a local copy of the repository
-6. Run the application with `yarn run serve`
+2. Run the application with `yarn serve`

 #### Netlify
 Netlify is a super easy platform for building, deploying, and serving sweet modern web apps.
 It'll host a single page app statically and serve up the backend as serverless functions - super scalable, super cheap and super great.